 Like all the best smart speakers, these will listen to your voice and perform a wide number of tasks, such as streaming music from Spotify, Pandora and others; controlling smart home devices such as thermostats and lights; acting as a home communication hub; looking up the weather; and ordering you food.
 You can even use Google Assistant to control your smart TV, or act as interpreter between two different languages.

 See all of the best Google Home speakers below.

 What are the best Google Home speakers?

-Positioned as an Echo Dot rival, the $49 Google Nest Mini is a compact and affordable smart speaker that lets you take advantage of Google Assistant’s superpowers.
+Positioned as an Echo Dot rival, the even more affordable $49 Google Nest Mini is a compact speaker that lets you take advantage of Google Assistant’s superpowers.
 It’s fashionable, fabric-swathed design conceals the fact that it’s actually an electronic device.
 Plus the Nest Mini’s built-in wall-mount means you can free up precious counter space.

 The Google Nest Hub Max is one of the best Google Home speakers, too.
 As the company’s newest smart display, the Nest Hub Max is a more expensive entry-point, but gives Google Assistant a bright touchscreen display and high-quality video chat camera.

 The best Google Home speakers you can buy today

 At $99, the Google Nest Audio is $30 less than the original Google Home, yet an improvement over its predecessor in every way.
 It sports a clean-looking, cloth-covered exterior, so the Nest Audio can be disguised as home decor unlike the tear drop-shaped Google Home.
 You'll also get louder sound and stronger bass from the Nest Audio.
 In our testing, this towering smart speaker packed a punch.

 Not only that, it's a better smart home device, too.
 Thanks to on-device processing, Google Assistant gives speedy responses, which comes in handy when searching for music or getting a morning rundown while you're rushing out to work.